celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-validators.md

 # Voting on Validator Groups

+## Proof of Stake Election Essentials

+Celo Gold can be used to participate in validator elections.
+Validators play a critical role in the Celo protocol, determining which transactions get applied and producing new blocks.
+Selecting organizations that operate well-run infrastructure to perform this role effectively is essential for the long-term success of Celo networks.

+Groups are intermediaries between voters and validators:

+Every validator group has **members**, an ordered list of candidate validators.

+Max number of votes

+Voting cap

+## Identities

+The canonical identifier for validators and validator groups is their address.

+The Celo protocol also supports [account metadata](../celo-codebase/protocol/identity/metadata.md) that allows accounts to make verifiable as well as non-verifiable claims about their identity.

+Validators and groups can supply non-verifiable human-readable names, and these are what is shown on most validator explorers.

+{% hint style="warning" %}
+**Warning**: Malicious participants may attempt to impersonate other validators in order to attract votes.
+Do not rely on validator-supplied names to determine their real-world identity.
+{% endhint %}

+Validators and groups can also supply [verifiable DNS claims](../operations-manual/validator-explorer.md), and the Celo Validator Explorer displays these.
+You can use these to securely identify that the same entity has access both to the account of a validator or group and the supplied DNS records.

 ## Choosing a Validator Group

 A single account can place votes for up to 10 validator groups at any one time.